rviscomi/capo.js/README.md

 <img width="1552" alt="capo screenshot" src="https://github.com/rviscomi/capo.js/assets/1120896/b29672f9-1f05-4a05-a85e-df27acd153bd">

+For applications that add lots of dynamic content to the `<head>` on the client, it'd be more accurate to look at the server-rendered `<head>` instead.

+You can use the [`capo` WebPageTest custom metric](webpagetest/) to evaluate only the server-rendered HTML `<head>`.
+Note that because this approach doesn't output to the console, we lose the visualization.

+Alternatively, you can use local overrides in DevTools to manually inject the capo.js script into the document so that it runs before anything else, eg the first child of `<body>`.
+Harry Roberts also has a nifty [video](https://www.youtube.com/watch?v=UOn0b5kn3jk) showing how to use this feature.
+This has some drawbacks as well, for example the inline script might be blocked by CSP.

+Another idea would be to use something like Cloudflare workers to inject the script into the HTML stream.
+To work around CSP issues, you can write the worker in such a way that it parses out the correct `nonce` and adds it to the inline script. _(Note: Not tested, but please share examples if you get it working! _😄_)_

 ## Summary view

 The script logs two info groups to the console: the actual order of the `<head>`, and the optimal order.
 In this collapsed view, you can see at a glance whether there are any high impact elements out of order.